-Pakistan is a very conservative country.
+Pakistan is a conservative country.

 Travellers to Pakistan are, therefore, advised to dress conservatively.
-Headscarfs are not mandatory, but you will often discover that in more metro and densely populated areas, women wear their headdress.
+Headscarfs are not mandatory, but you will often discover that in more metropolitan and densely populated areas, women wear a headdress.
 Both men and women should cover their legs and women should also cover their arms.
 In built-up areas women should have a veil or light scarf to drape loosely over their heads, but when in more rural areas, particularly when trekking, western clothing is fine.

 In the last 20 years, the infrastructure in North Pakistan has seen big improvements.
 The road network which takes people from the capital Islamabad up along the frontier over the Lowari Pass to Chitral and on to Hunza has been modernised; there is even a tunnel now under the Lowari pass for when conditions mean the pass is closed.

 Hotels have also improved dramatically with Ayun Fort now having five more rooms, the Hindu Kush Heights now sporting a beautiful swimming pool and the two Serena hotels in Baltistan renovated to form two royal palaces of Tibetan style, which are among the most beautiful hotels you will witness in the whole of the subcontinent.
 Overall, hotel accommodations are fairly pricey and most you may visit have a common motel part of the Pakistan Tourism Development Corporation (PTDC).